 Think of a circumstance you wish did not exist in your life right now.
 Something you cannot change in this moment.
 For most of us, this is easy.
 It's something heavy on our minds.

-Perhaps life has thrown you a serious punch: the death of a loved one, an illness, injury or disability, the loss of a job or relationship, infertility, betrayal, bankruptcy.
+Perhaps life has thrown you a serious punch: the death of a loved one, an illness, injury or disability, the loss of a job or relationship, infertility, betrayal, a mental health diagnosis.

-Or perhaps you are riding the stressful waves of everyday life: a strained relationship, family drama, an unrelenting boss, a job that sucks the life out of you, unwanted weight or debt, aging.
+Or perhaps you are riding the stressful waves of everyday life: relationship discord, family drama, an unrelenting boss, a job that sucks the life out of you, unwanted weight, debt.

-Take your problem and try seeing it through this lens: as a natural disaster.
+Take your problem and see it through this lens: as a natural disaster.

-I tried this on my own problems after reading a post by Dr. Christine Carter in which she mentions accepting her divorce as more of a natural disaster than something she could stop from happening.
+I learned this tool years ago from Dr. Christine Carter when she mentioned accepting her divorce as more of a natural disaster than something she could stop from happening.
 Her thinking went like this: I am what I am and right now I am getting divorced.
 The best I can do right now is to be present in this situation, and deal with it as it comes.

-Without shame and blame, self-compassion and acceptance (essential steps in healing and problem-solving) come more easily.
+Without shame, self-compassion and acceptance (essential steps in healing and problem-solving) come more easily.

 When we offer ourselves a healthy dose of compassion (This is normal; I'm not the only one) and accept our situation instead of fighting and railing against it, we gain presence and take the most effective action.